Where to paddle in Montana

-Freestyle kayakers looking to work trick moves will want to visit the Kootenai River, near Libby.
-It boasts a solid whitewater run and one of the best play-waves in the West.
+Kootenai River — Freestyle kayakers looking to work trick moves will want to visit the Kootenai River, near Libby.
+This run below Kootenai Falls boasts a solid whitewater run and one of the best play-waves in the West.

-Another nearby run is on the famous Blackfoot River, best known as Norman Maclean's favorite haunt in 'A River Runs Through It and Other Stories.'
+Blackfoot River — Another nearby whitewater destination is on the famous Blackfoot River, best known as Norman Maclean's favorite haunt in 'A River Runs Through It and Other Stories.'
 The North Fork of the Blackfoot challenges expert river runners with its steep and technical terrain.

 As we travel farther south, backtracking the trail of Lewis and Clark, we meet the Missouri River system, which flows eastward out of the Rocky Mountain Front and into the plains.
 Because settlers and explorers chose this route for Western discovery and eventual migration, this watershed is steeped in history.
 Its blue-ribbon trout fishing and outstanding waterways make this river basin a paddler's paradise.
 Divided into two drainages, the Upper Missouri River system starts in southern Montana and moves east and north en route to the Mississippi.
 The Lower Missouri River system begins in north-central Montana and meanders east, eventually joining the Upper Missouri.

 Don't worry if you can't make all the stops in one paddling season.
-Montana is sure to have enough winter snows to fill the rivers each spring ' and the dreams of every paddler.
+Montana is sure to have enough winter snows to fill the rivers each spring and the dreams of every kayaker, rafter or canoeist.